GabiDeutner/GabiDeutner/README.md

-### Olá!
-Eu sou a Gabi Deutner 👋
+### Hello, World!
+I'm Gabi Deutner 👋

 <br>
-:heart_eyes: Apaixonada por tecnologia!  <br>
+:heart_eyes: I'm a technology enthusiast!  <br>
-:computer: Desenvolvedora Web e Analista de Sistemas com experiência em sistemas bancários. <br>
+:computer: Web Developer and System Analyst with experience in banking systems. <br>
-:mortar_board: Formada pela Faculdade de Tecnologia de São Paulo em Informática para Negócios. <br>
+:mortar_board: I graduated from the FATEC (Faculdade de Tecnologia de São Paulo) with a degree in Business Informatics. <br>
-:mortar_board: Bacharelado em Farmácia e Bioquímica pela Universidade de São Paulo. <br>
+:mortar_board: I hold a Bachelor's degree in Pharmacy and Biochemistry from the University of São Paulo (USP). <br>
 <br><br>

 <div align="center">